MatthewFilipovich/torchoptics/docs/source/index.rst

    :target: https://colab.research.google.com/github/MatthewFilipovich/torchoptics/blob/main/docs/source/tutorials/4f_system.ipynb
    :alt: Open in Colab

-This example demonstrates simulating a 4f imaging system using TorchOptics.
+This example demonstrates how to simulate a 4f imaging system using TorchOptics.
 The field at each focal plane along the z-axis is computed and visualized:

 .. code-block:: python